 13. Create financial goals.

-At least once a year or so, it’s good to reassess your financial goals, particularly as you’re about to do any budgeting or want to conduct a financial checkup.
+It’s good to reassess your financial goals at least once a year, particularly as you’re about to do any budgeting or want to conduct a financial checkup.

 Whether big or small, setting goals for yourself will help you budget so that you can set money aside to reach those goals.
 Even if it’s 5 years down the road, it all adds up eventually.